The excellent air-purifying properties of the ZZ plant falter if you mess up its light requirements.

 1. Use Right Light Temperature

-Most indoor plants require a cool white or daylight shade, especially in the range of 6000K to 6500K, to grow, while a warm white shade, 2700K to 3500K, will induce fruits and flowers.
+Most indoor plants require a cool white or daylight shade, ranging from 6000K to 6500K, to grow.

 However, ZZ plants rarely flower, so they do not need light bulbs with varying temperatures.

-You can rely on cool white or daylight bulb (6000k-6500k) to provide full-spectrum lighting to your plant.
+You can rely on cool white or daylight bulbs (6000k-6500k) to provide full-spectrum lighting that encourages foliage growth.

 2. Use a Right Grow Light